temporalio/documentation/docs/cloud/tcld/account/metrics/accepted-client-ca/add.md

 id: add
 title: tcld account metrics accepted-client-ca add
 sidebar_label: add
-description: How to add client CA certificates to the metrics endpoint of a Temporal Cloud account using tcld.
+description: How to add end-entity certificates to the metrics endpoint of a Temporal Cloud account using tcld.
 tags:
   - reference
   - tcld
 ---

-The `tcld account metrics accepted-client-ca add` command adds client CA certificates to the metrics endpoint of a Temporal Cloud account.
+The `tcld account metrics accepted-client-ca add` command adds end-entity certificates to the metrics endpoint of a Temporal Cloud account.

 `tcld account metrics accepted-client-ca add --ca-certificate <value>`